microprediction/ggetjson/README.md

 ## Warning

 A bit dangerous due to the monkey patching.
 Use with care.
 If you don't really need lots of requests, the getjson package is simpler.
+Read this issue and decide if it is worth it https://github.com/gevent/gevent/issues/1016 for your purposes.